-After we put on the carrier properly, obtained the sweet spot for both wearer and wearee, sometimes we look down and a bit puzzled thinking 'where should baby's hands be?'.
+After we put on the carrier properly, obtained the sweet spot for both wearer and the baby, sometimes we look down and a bit puzzled thinking 'where should baby's hands be?'.
 For younger babies, the best position for their arms is right in front of them, pressing against our chest.
-In active state, baby will have greater awareness and he will be able to actively press against our body.
-This helps with baby's development.
+In an active state, the baby will have greater awareness and he will be able to actively press against our body.
+This helps with the baby's development.

-Take short breaks.
+- Take short breaks.
 Carrier makes baby feel weightless but still, your muscles are working harder to carry the additional weight.
-Sit down, give a good stretch, loosen up, remove baby from carrier if necessary every 30-45 minutes perhaps?
+Sit down, give a good stretch, loosen up, remove the baby from the carrier if necessary every 30-45 minutes perhaps?

-The safest place for baby when travelling in a car is a properly installed car seat.
+- The safest place for a baby when travelling in a car is a properly installed car seat.

-Breastfeeding and babywearing are 2 different skills that you and you baby need to be good at separately before attempting to do both at the same time.
-Very useful skill when combined but it is encouraged that breastfeeding is to be done under calm and relaxing manner, in your most comfortable breastfeeding position.
+- Breastfeeding and babywearing are 2 different skills that you and your baby need to be good at separately before attempting to do both at the same time.
+Very useful skill when combined but it is encouraged that breastfeeding is to be done in a calm and relaxing manner, in your most comfortable breastfeeding position.

-Dress baby lightly, avoid thick denims and layers when going out and about with baby especially in our weather.
-One piece full body suit (the one that covers down to the little toes) looks totally adorable, but it may pull on baby's leg and give baby unnecessary pressure on baby's legs when placed in the carrier.
+- Dress baby lightly and avoid thick denim and layers when going out and about with baby especially in our weather.
+One-piece full body suit (the one that covers down to the little toes) looks totally adorable, but it may pull on the baby's leg and give baby unnecessary pressure on baby's legs when placed in the carrier.

 Do you have some tips for newbie babywearers?
 Drop a line below!

 Pictures from SNUGGbaby's Instagram